adamszewe/hackathons/README.md

+# Hackathons

+This repo is a short list of hackathons I did in the past.
+This is not to brag, but rather to document what I did and how travelling around Europe and working on projects with people I just met added some value to my life.

+## Definition of a hackathon:
+A hackathon is...

-# hackathons
+# Structure

-# <description is coming soon>

-After a long time I gathered all the photos and thoughts..

-This is a list of all the hackathons to which I participated till  now.

-Each  description follows this format:
+For each event I participated in I list and explain the following:
 * Date
 * Organizer
 * Team info
 * What I learned
 * (link to code)
 * (link to a gallery)
-* what I won
+* prizes won
+* lessons learned

 # 1. Facile.it - Milan, Italy